 The Foundation Year will provide students with a mixture of both construction-related and skills-based modules that combine to serve as good preparation for progression to undergraduate study at Level 4.
 The first four module titles listed below are delivered by staff from the Built Environment subject area, and cover important aspects in the field of construction management; the remaining two support learning by covering wider skills and contexts, and are delivered in combined classes that include students from other subject areas.

 - Number in the Built Environment

 YEAR 2 (LEVEL 4)

-Level 4 comprises six core modules that combine to provide an introduction to the processes and technologies that exist within the contemporary construction industry.
-Subjects are considered from first principles so that students can come to appreciate fundamental issues in the design, construction, management, use and decommissioning of construction projects.
+Level 4 of the construction management degree comprises six core modules that combine to provide an introduction to the processes and technologies that exist within the contemporary construction industry.
+Subjects are considered from first principles, so that you can come to appreciate fundamental issues in the design, construction, management, use and decommissioning of construction projects.

 - Design Technology 1

 - Construction Management 1